chris-l/bin-packing-grid/README.md

 ## Changelog

+* 0.2.1
+ - New `detect-size` attribute.
+Using it, is not necessary to manually set the `rows` and `cols` and instead, it tries to automatically detect how many are necessary.
+ - Added a simple border to each bin-packing-item, to make visible the elements if no custom css is added.
 * 0.2.0
  - Removed Polymer as dependency.
 Now is a vanilla js component!
  - The dist file is vulcanized.